globalplex/globalplex.org/src/pages/services.md

       - image: img/services-eq.png
         title: Emotional Intelligence
         subtitle: Learn how to understand and take control of your own emotions to lead with clarity and build stable teams
-  - title: Teams & Corporates
+  - title: Teams and Corporates
     subtitle: In a fast paced world, learn the skills that reduce redundancy in teams and maximize impact
     cards:
       - image: img/services-negotiation.png